University of St. Martin

-The University of St. Martin (USM) is a university in Philipsburg, Sint Maarten founded in 1989.
-It closed on October 31, 2017.
-As of 2018 it has reopened.
-Its specialization was the hospitality program, through which it offers the UK accredited Higher National Diploma.
-The USM had about 350 part and full-time students, and more than 500 alumni.
-Its president was Dr. Francio Guadeloupe.
+The University of St. Martin (USM) is a university in Philipsburg, Sint Maarten, founded in 1989.
+The USM has about 350 part and full-time students, and more than 800 alumni.
+Its president is currently Dr. Antonio Carmona Baez.

-USM was established in 1989 by Dr. Albert Claudius Wathey and Ambassador Dr. Hushang Ansary as an annex of Johnson & Wales University.
+USM was established in 1989 by Dr. Albert Claudius Wathey and Ambassador Dr. Hushang Ansary as an annex of Johnson & Wales University, and with the intention of improving the performance of employees at the Mullet Bay Resort.
 Its facilities were destroyed by Hurricane Lenny in 1999, but the university was rebuilt.
-Its peach and white buildings overlook the Great Salt Pond in picturesque Philipsburg.